fieldtrip/website/tutorial/eventrelatedstatistics.md

 To properly write up your results in a manuscript, you should check the guidelines on [how NOT to interpret results from a cluster-based permutation test](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test).
 {% include markup/end %}

-{% include markup/info %}
-As you may have noticed, the cfg.clusteralpha is set rather arbitrarily.
-One way to get around this is to use the Threshold Free Cluster Enhancement (TFCE) method, which is implemented since Jan 2021.
-You may find further info here: [Using the Threshold Free Cluster Enhancement method in cluster-based permutation test](/faq/using_the_threshold_free_cluster_enhancement_method_in_cluster-based_permutation_test).
-{% include markup/end %}

 ## Summary and suggested further reading

 This tutorial showed you how to perform parametric and non-parametric statistics in FieldTrip, as well as the the equivalent t-test and Bonferroni correction with MATLAB functions.
 Furthermore, it demonstrated how to plot the channels that contribute to a significant difference.